Einar Bollason: Coaching career

 Einar coached the men's national team in 1974–1976, 1977, 1979–1982 and 1984–1987.
 During his tenures the team played 133 games, winning 57.

 Team of the 20th century

 In 2001 Einar was voted to the Icelandic team of the 20th century in basketball, both as a player and a coach.

 Icelandic Basketball Association

 Einar served as the chairman of the Icelandic Basketball Association from 1973 to 1976.

 Career statistics in Icelandic top league

 Guðmundur and Geirfinnur case

 In 1976, Einar, along with three others, sat innocent for 105 days in solitary confinement after his sister and other suspects in the Guðmundur and Geirfinnur case (Icelandic: Guðmundar- og Geirfinnsmálið) had implicated them to the case.
 He had been accused falsely by his step-sister, Erla Bolladóttir of having been involved in the case during her confessions.
 Erla was later sentenced to jail for perjury, as part of the Reykjavik Six, while Einar was released.

+Personal life

+Einar is married to Sigrún Ingólfsdóttir and together they have five children.
+In 1982, he founded Íshestar, a horse travel agency.
+He sold the company in 2012 to Fannar Ólafsson and other investers.